MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD08_DEMO.md

 # Lesson 2: Using CSS and JavaScript

-### Demonstration: How to Use NPM to Add a Library
+### Demonstration: How to Use npm to Add a Library

 #### Preparation Steps